Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

 \subsection{Results on Person Image Generation}

-\textbf{Datasets.} We follow Pose-Transfer~\cite{zhu2019progressive} and conduct person image generation experiments on both Market-1501~\cite{zheng2015scalable} and DeepFashion~\cite{liu2016deepfashion} datasets.
+\textbf{Datasets.} We follow PATN~\cite{zhu2019progressive} and conduct person image generation experiments on both Market-1501~\cite{zheng2015scalable} and DeepFashion~\cite{liu2016deepfashion} datasets.
 Following~\cite{zhu2019progressive}, we collect 263,632 and 12,000 pairs for training and testing on Market-1501.
 For DeepFashion, 101,966 and 8,570 pairs are randomly selected for training and testing.

-\textbf{Parameter Settings.} Following Pose-Transfer~\cite{zhu2019progressive}, images are rescaled to $128 {\times} 64$ and $256 {\times} 256$ on Market-1501 and DeepFashion datasets, respectively.
+\textbf{Parameter Settings.} Following PATN~\cite{zhu2019progressive}, images are re-scaled to $128 {\times} 64$ and $256 {\times} 256$ on Market-1501 and DeepFashion datasets, respectively.
 Moreover, the experiments on both datasets are trained for around 90k iteration with batch size of 32 and 12 on Market-1501 and DeepFashion, respectively.

-\textbf{Evaluation Metrics.} Following previous works~\cite{ma2017pose, siarohin2018deformable, tang2019cycle, siarohin2018deformable}, we adopt Structure Similarity (SSIM)~\cite{wang2004image}, Inception score (IS)~\cite{salimans2016improved} and their corresponding masked versions, i.e., Mask-SSIM and Mask-IS, as our evaluation metrics.
-Moreover, we follow Pose-Transfer~\cite{zhu2019progressive} and recruit 30 volunteers to conduct a user study.
+\textbf{Evaluation Metrics.} We follow previous works~\cite{ma2017pose, siarohin2018deformable, tang2019cycle, siarohin2018deformable, zhu2019progressive} and adopt Structure Similarity (SSIM)~\cite{wang2004image}, Inception score (IS)~\cite{salimans2016improved} and their corresponding masked versions, i.e., M-SSIM and M-IS, as our evaluation metrics.
+We also recruit 30 volunteers to conduct a user study.
+Specifically, given six results (four generated by existing methods, two generated by our proposed SelectionGAN and SelectionGAN++), each participant needs to answer two questions: `Q1: Which generated image is more realistic regardless of the target image?' and `Q2: Which generated image matches the conditioning image better (e.g., clothes)?'.